will-koz/training-guide/README.md

 ## Running

-Currently, the guide is run using `./guide`, followed by the week and the day.
+Currently, the guide is run using `./guide`, **followed by the week and the day**.
 A valid utilization of the guide would be `./guide 7 Sunday` for the Sunday of the 7th week of the training.
 You can also use characters from `MTWtHFSsU` format, so `./guide 7 U` would give the same output as `./guide 7 Sunday`.

 ![One handed pull-up](images/one-handed-pull-up.png)